Pesto Chicken Salad Sandwiches

 This was the first time I’d tried a product from Martin’s® Famous Potato Rolls and Bread and I was completely impressed.

-Martin’s® 100% Whole Wheat Potato Bread is deliciously thick and fluffy with the lightest texture.
-It was the perfect bread for my Pesto Chicken Salad Sandwiches.
+Martin’s® bread is deliciously thick and fluffy with the lightest texture.
+It was the perfect bread for my pesto chicken salad sandwiches.

 Not only is this bread great tasting and high quality, but there are no artificial dyes, no trans fat, no high fructose corn syrup and no cholesterol.